 - Create a weekly work-to-do list.
 Download a copy of the weekly work-to-do tracking tool and a description of the weekly work-to-do process that we use and recommend to our clients.

 - Carry a notebook to jot down ideas and other things that you need to remember.
-Alternately you can keep notes in your Blackberry, iPhone or similar handheld tool.
+Alternately you can keep notes in your phone.

 - Keep a journal to record your thoughts and provide therapeutic release from the worries and concerns that you are carrying around with you.

 - Organize, organize, organize.
 Being disorganized can rob you of valuable time and leave you feeling discombobulated.
 The payoffs for investing time in the organization of your tools, files and your workspace are huge!
 Calendar time each week for filing paper files, electronic files and e-mails and to organize your desktop and supplies.
 Treat this time just as you would a client appointment and don’t allow some other, seemingly “more important” activity to infringe upon that time.
 This type of deliberate organization is a good example of a proactive, ultimately time-saving activity, and if you commit to doing it, you will see a surge in your productivity and a decrease in your stress level, too.

 Let go of the notion that you can get better at “managing time” and instead focus on managing the way that you spend your time.
 Be vigilant and schedule time for the priorities in your life, especially the ones that aren’t “in your face” demanding to be dealt with, but are still very important to you.
 Take our Time Management Assessment and examine which of these top five time management strategies you tend to struggle with the most.
 Then, identify one behavior that you can commit to change to gain more control over your life and produce the results you’re most committed to achieve.
 Please share your one commitment with us by replying to this post, and use this blog as a place to find support and share your successes.